FuzzyCarter/q-sdet-skills-test/README.md

 ## Github Action

 - **playwright.yml**:  This action will execute the Playwright tests on any merge to the main branch & any pull requests to the main branch.
+  - Currently, fails due to needing to stand up the app in the frontend.
+This is a good next step to get the tests running in CI/CD.